nlsy-links/NlsyLinks/data_survey_date.md

 ---

 ***
+# Description

+> Dataset containing survey details for each subject, for each year.

+Each row represents a survey that a subject completed (or didn't complete).
+The `SurveySource` indicates where to look for their responses.
+While the Age variables can help to align other response variables across subjects.

+These variables are useful to many types of analyses (not just behavior genetics), and are provided to save users time.

+***
+# Formats
+The dataset is available in the following formats:

+ * [CSV](https://github.com/LiveOak/NlsyLinks/blob/master/OutsideData/SurveyTime.csv) is our recommendation.
+After navigating to the page, click on the 'View Raw' button to download it.
+ * [R Binary](https://github.com/LiveOak/NlsyLinks/blob/master/data/SurveyDate.rda), after navigating to the page, click on the 'View Raw' button to download it.
+ * *SAS* (coming soon.)

+***
 # Data Dictionary

 A data frame with 580,752 observations on the following 7 variables.
 There is one row per subject per year.